Cusco’s sexy woman and other ruins

 If, as some have speculated, Pachakutiq wanted Cusco to be a designed city shaped as a puma, the hill north of the city center on which Saqsaywaman sat was a natural site for the symbolic head.
 The site itself is huge, the construction is massive, and it’s estimated that its completion required half a century.
 (This should be unsurprising.
 The Inkas didn’t use the wheel and had no animals that could assist them.
 It was sheer numbers of people and, as despair.com‘s Achievement poster reminds us, “You can do anything you set your mind to when you have vision, determination, and an endless supply of expendable labor.”)
 While our visit concentrated mainly on the area near the three concentric rings called Muyuqmarka where the main tower was situated, this aerial view from The American Surveyor provides some sense of the size of the complex which covers about 10 hectares.

 The sight of a series of three large stone walls along the northern base of the hill rising as tall as six meters and extending about 360 meters makes it understandable why Saqsaywaman is often described as a fortress.
 Its use for that purpose by the Inkas in the battle for Cusco against the Spaniards certainly reinforced and perpetuated that view but it’s unlikely that this was its primary historical use.
-Recall that residence in the city was generally limited to nobility, priests, and administrators so as a starting point we should have no reason to suspect that the complex at Saqsaywaman would have used for other than their purposes.
+Recall that residence in the city was generally limited to nobility, priests, and administrators so as a starting point we should have no reason to suspect that the complex at Saqsaywaman would have been used for other than the purposes those positions demanded.

 The complex housed several temples including a major one devoted to the sun god Inti.
 Like most ancient societies around the world, the Inkas relied on what our western chauvinism often tabs as surprisingly sophisticated local and astronomical knowledge to guide their people.
-Limiting access and protecting such knowledge was in the interests of the shamans and rulers who had access to it.
+Limiting access and protecting such knowledge was in the interests of the shamans and rulers who had access to it (in much the same way that Europe’s stone masons protected their construction secrets or its priests used limited literacy to control their flocks).
 Thus, if Saqsaywaman appears to be well protected and have limited access, it was likely serving as much to protect the secrets of the powerful as it was serving a military purpose.

 It was also likely constructed to protect much of the material housed within its walls.
 The Saqsaywaman complex served as a storehouse for precious metals and gems (mainly used to adorn temples and some of which would probably have been used on the exterior of walls at the site), weapons, textiles and fine clothing, and ceramics.
 It also served as a warehouse for food against times of poor harvests.

-The more we learn about the Inkas, the more their reputation grows as master builders and engineers and, although only the foundations remain, the Saqsaywaman complex provides a full picture of their accomplishments.
+The more we learn about the Inkas, the more their reputation grows as master builders and engineers and, although only the foundations remain, the Saqsaywaman complex provides a fuller picture of their accomplishments.

 Compounding the loss of this marvel, the Spanish ordered many of the ruins covered in mud to prevent their reuse and reclamation by any remaining recalcitrant Inkas.
 The importance of the site remained unsuspected until excavations began in 1934.)